 - The advanced search allows you to combine search items and use operators.
 You can search the following fields:

 - Priority number

 - Search for issued patents and patent applications through the USTPO's PATFT and AppFT tools.

 - Refer to the USTPO's Seven-Step Patent Search Strategy Guide.

 - Read the USTPO's Overview of the U.S. Patent Classification System.

 If you need help with a patent keyword search, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.